Peter Gummer, Baron Chadlington

 Peter Selwyn Gummer, Baron Chadlington (born 24 August 1942) is an English businessman and former head of Huntsworth, one of the largest lobbying firms in the United Kingdom.

-He is currently President of the Witney Conservative constituency association, and is a PR adviser, long-standing supporter and donor to the Conservative Party.
+He was president of the Witney Conservative constituency association, and is a PR adviser, long-standing supporter and donor to the Conservative Party.
+In 2026, Gummer resigned from the House of Lords and the Conservative Party following an investigation by the Lords Commissioner for Standards into his conduct, which found that he had not acted "on his personal honour".

 Early life and education

 Gummer was born on 24 August 1942 to Selwyn Gummer, a Church of England priest, and his wife Margaret Mason.
 Gummer has two brothers: John Gummer, Baron Deben, former Chairman of the Conservative Party, and Mark Selwyn Gummer.
 He was educated at The King's School, Rochester.
 He then studied Moral Science and Theology, at Selwyn College, Cambridge, with the aim of becoming a priest.
 Reading the works of philosophers such as Albert Camus led him to change his mind, and after gaining a Bachelor of Arts and Master of Arts he instead went into journalism.